Patilpankajsudhakar/neurolab-python-mysql/README.md

-This is my classroom work and make a better \n aim to practice the Python and Mysql.
+This is my classroom work and make a better aim to practice the Python and Mysql.